Canadian Medals and Honours

 In speech, only the “Worship” and “Excellency” titles are usually spoken (as in, “good morning, Your Excellency…”) while most other politicians are just called by their titles, often prefixed with “Mr.” or “Madam” (as in, Minister Jones, “good morning, Minister/Mr. Minister”).
 Judges are usually just called “Your Honour,” though in some provinces they still do things the British way, and use the title “My Lord/Lady” or the even more old-fashioned “Mr. / Madam Justice [name],” as in “Mr. Justice Jones.”

-Lastly, any Canadian who has won a special medal is usually entitled to certain “post-nominals,” which is to say, letters after their names.
-For instance, “Bob Smith, O.C.” for the Order of Canada.
-All sorts of other institutions in Canadian society do this as well; lawyers of the Queen’s Counsel rank put “Q.C.“‘s after their name, members of the Privy Council put “P.C.,” and people who are particularly proud of their academic credentials may tack on a “PhD,” “MA,” or even “BA.”
+Any Canadian who has won a special medal is usually entitled to certain “post-nominals,” which is to say, letters after their names.
+For instance, “Robert Smith, O.C.” for a holder of the Order of Canada.
+All sorts of other institutions in Canadian society do this as well; lawyers of the Queen’s Counsel rank put “Q.C.” after their name, members of the Privy Council put “P.C.,” and people who are particularly proud of their academic credentials may tack on a “PhD” (doctorate degree), “MA” (master’s degree) or even “BA” (bachelor’s degree).
 How far you’re willing to go depends on how much personal pride you happen to have.

 More about Canadian Medals and Honours